top of page

 Burmese wok-fried green beans

 This is a very traditional Burmese recipe made super fast in a searing hot wok.
-These beans are absolutely wonderful, and take less than 5 minutes to make.
+These beans are wonderful and can be prepared in under 5 minutes.

-The trick to making these beans is to fry them very hot so the outsides are charred but the insides of the beans still maintain their crunch.
-The combination of charred but crunchy is the magic formula.
-This is a simple recipe and you can leave out the shrimp for a vegan and vegetarian version of the recipe.
-The crunchy beans have a charred and salty flavor from the soy sauce, simple and yet so delicious.
+The trick to making these beans is to fry them at a very high temperature, so the outsides are charred, but the insides of the beans still maintain their crunch.
+The combination of charred and crunchy is the magic formula.
+This is a simple recipe, and you can omit the shrimp to create a vegan and vegetarian version.
+The crunchy beans have a charred and salty flavour from the soy sauce, simple and yet so delicious.

 For more recipes from this wonderful cookbook, click here.